BlockchainCommons/XID-Quickstart/README.md

 ### Why To Use This Tutorial

-Working with XIDs in this tutorial will give you hands-on experience with how you can cryptographically elide data while maintaining verifiability through signatures.
-More than that, it will demonstrate how to maintain a stable identifier even through key rotation, device additions, and recovery scenarios.
+Working with XIDs in this tutorial will give you hands-on experience with how you can maintain a stable identifier even through key rotation, device additions, and recovery scenarios.
+It will also demonstrate how to cryptographically elide data while maintaining verifiability through signatures.

 ## Learning Materials

 This repository contains conceptual documentation, hands-on tutorials, and examples used by those tutorials.

 ### Prerequisites

+- Basic familiarity with command-line tools
 - The `envelope` CLI tool, which can be installed from the [bc-envelope-cli-rust](https://github.com/BlockchainCommons/bc-envelope-cli-rust) repository

-- Basic familiarity with command-line tools
-- No prior knowledge of XIDs or Gordian Envelope is required
+_No prior knowledge of XIDs or Gordian Envelope is required._

 ### Quick-Start